 No one can deny the importance of rules and laws.
 They are the things that keep societies in order.
 Without them, there will be nothing but chaos in our lives.
-But as perfect as good laws may be, the problems arise when we have to execute them.
-Police are corrupt in some countries, while in others, the courts are not good at doing their jobs.
-The states where the situation of both police stations and courts are not good have it the worst.
+But as perfect as good laws may be, problems arise when executing them.
+Police are corrupt in some countries, while the courts are not good at doing their jobs in others.
+The states where both police stations and courts are not suitable to have it the worst.
 However, there are also some problems around laws that have nothing to do with incompetence.
-These are the problems where the people with the complaints and everyone trying to resolve those complaints has to suffer.
+These are the problems where the people with the complaints and everyone trying to resolve those complaints have to suffer.

 There are hardly any things worse than a law that cannot be executed or carried out properly, but immigration problems come pretty close.
-Immigration is the most confusing kind of situation someone can be in without knowing what to do about it.
-The problem with things like immigration is that problems are too many and enough guidance is not available.
-There are websites and online forums that provide suggestions for those applying for immigration but it is never enough.
-These forums do not cover all the basis and applicants can end up with confusing issues without knowing where to turn to.
+Immigration is the most confusing situation someone can be in without knowing what to do about it.
+The problem with immigration is that issthere are too many issuesnd enough guidance is notunavailablehere are websites and online forums that provide suggestions for those applying for immigration, but it is never enough.
+These forums do not cover all the basics, and applicants can encounter confusing issues without knowing where to turn.

 The immigration courts sound like the place where every applicant’s problems will get solved.
-This is the place where people turn to when they feel like they have been discriminated against or treated unfairly during the process of immigration.
-People of a lot of countries don’t place much faith in judicial institutions but the system is a bit different in America where the Supreme Court is trusted more than the Congress.
+People turn to this when they feel like they have been discriminated against or mistreated during immigration.
+People in many countries don’t place much faith in judicial institutions, but the system is a bit different in America, where the Supreme Court is trusted more than Congress.
 A lot of people think that they can get justice if they knock on the door of the courts.
 But even in developed countries, the judges and the jury are not always something people can count on.
 Corruption isn’t the only factor that keeps judges and the jury from making the right decisions.
-When personal beliefs start playing a role in the professional life, things can get messy pretty quickly.
+When personal beliefs play a role in professional life, things can get messy quickly.

 Immigration Courts and Their Problems:

-Whenever an individual comes to the US for asylum or other purpose, their case is presented before one of the immigration courts.
-It is the duty of the court to decide whether or not to keep a person in the country.
+Whenever an individual comes to the US for asylum or other purposes, their case is presented before one of the immigration courts.
+The court must decide whether or not to keep a person in the country.
 They also decide about the fairness of the asylum claim.
 A lot of people hire immigration lawyers to get through the process seamlessly.
 But the situation of the immigration courts of America has been getting worse with each passing year.
 For visa application, you must present a certified translation.

 - More Than They Can Handle:

-The number of cases keep increasing every day but sadly, the number of judges hasn’t increased in the same way.
-According to one estimate, the courts are handling more than 250,000 cases every year.
+The number of cases keeps increasing every day, but sadly, the number of judges hasn’t increased similarly.
+According to one estimate, the courts handle more than 250,000 cases yearly.
 And the numbers keep rising every year.
 The problem is that the number of immigration judges is not increasing in the same way the cases require it to.
-Which means there are more cases to solve for each judge than there were a year ago.
+This means there are more cases to solve for each judge than a year ago.

 In the past, the problems of immigration were straightforward.
-That allowed judges to solve the issues easily and give their verdict.
+That allowed judges to solve the issues quickly and give their verdicts.
 But the problems have gotten more complicated in recent years.
-The fact that a lot of people applying for immigration are refugees only mean more work for the courts.
-Their cases involve higher stakes and each of them has to be considered thoroughly before the judges can make a decision.
-The complicated situation means that each case requires more time to solve and that also leads to an increase in the number of cases piling up.
+The fact that many people applying for immigration are refugees only means more work for the courts.
+Their cases involve higher stakes, and each has to be considered thoroughly before the judges can decide.
+The complicated situation means that each case requires more time to solve, which also leads to an increase in the number of cases piling up.

 - No Deals:

 If you have watched any crime shows, you know that criminals are sometimes offered an option to bargain with the district attorney’s office.
-The process is called plea bargain.
-It allows criminals to come to a decision outside of court.
+The process is called a plea bargain.
+It allows criminals to decide outside of court.
 It sometimes reduces the amount of jail time they would have to do.
-The problem with immigration courts is that there are no plea bargains there, which means everyone case ends up before a judge and requires plenty of time to finish it.
+The problem with immigration courts is that there are no plea bargains, which means everyone’s case ends up before a judge and requires plenty of time to finish it.

 - Change of Priorities:

-Since the immigration courts fall under the Department of Justice’s jurisdiction, they have to change their priorities according to the wishes of the president.
-In Obama administration, the courts were told to focus on the cases of the minors first but under Trump administration, they have to shift their focus on the cases of people who have recently arrived in the country.
-This frequent change of priorities is a big problem for the courts as they have to update their policies frequently and push different cases to the bottom each time a new administration comes in to power.
+Since the immigration courts fall under the Department of Justice’s jurisdiction, they must change their priorities according to the president’s wishes.
+During the Obama administration, the courts were told to focus on the cases of minors first.
+Still, under the Trump administration, they have to shift their focus to the cases of people who have recently arrived in the country.
+This frequent change of priorities is a big problem for the courts as they have to update their policies frequently and push different cases to the bottom each time a new administration comes into power.

 There are plenty of problems that immigration courts have to face each day.
 These problems keep them from doing their duty freely.
-The government should take steps to ensure that things are smoother for the courts and the applicants can find out their cases’ results sooner rather than later.
+The government should ensure that things are smoother for the courts and that the applicants can find out their cases’ results sooner rather than later.